Would you like to make this site your homepage? It's fast and easy...

 the hexagram appeared at least 3000 years later than the

+pentagram.
 During antiquity the hexagram

 was a symbol of the Jewish kingdom.
 When this kingdom was